openbmc/phosphor-time-manager/README.md

 updated to cooperate with this behavior change.

 ### Special note on host on
-When the host is on, the changes of the above time mode/owner are not applied but deferred.
-The changes of the mode/owner are saved to persistent storage.
+When the host is on, the changes of the above time mode are not applied but deferred.
+The changes of the mode are saved to persistent storage.

-When the host is off, the saved mode/owner are read from persistent storage and are applied.
+When the host is off, the saved mode are read from persistent storage and are applied.

-Note: A user can set the time mode and owner in the settings daemon at any time, but the time manager applying them is governed by the above condition.
+Note: A user can set the time mode in the settings daemon at any time, but the time manager applying them is governed by the above condition.